-My name being called at the sperture of the cabinet by Maggie, I advanced thither, where, with smiling face, she addressed me thus, "Joseph, didn't I write you a good letter today?
-Oh!
-Joseph, there was the best looking man writing poetry for you to day-he had such a large, beautiful beard."
-I remarked, "Who?"
-She said, "Your friend, Thomas Paine.
-Joseph, does mother treat you better than she did when we married?
-O! she was so prejudiced."
-(Maggie's mother excommunicated her for making nuptial promise to me, because of my anti-slavery views, she being then pro-slavery).
-She then remarked, "You are going home soon.
+My name being called at the sperture of the cabinet by Maggie, I advanced thither, where, with smiling face, she addressed me thus, Joseph, didn's I write you a good letter to-Oh!
+Joseph, there was the best looking man writing poetry for you to day be had such a large, beautiful heard."
+I remarked.
+"Whot" She said, "Your friend, Thomas Paine.
+Joseph, does mother treat you better than she did when we married? () she was so prejudiced."
+(Maggie's mother excommu-nicated her fer making nuptial promise to me. because of my anti-slavery views, the being then pro-alavery | She then remarked, "You are going home soon.
 I will go with you.
 Good-bye."
 Little Mary appeared and said, "Papa, I am here.
 I will be with you.
 Good-bye."
 My father made his appearance, but passed away so soon that I did but barely recognize him.
-I will give below the letter referred to by Maggie; also a verse which she said was written by Thomas Paine, on a slate, in manner as heretofore described:
+I will be be a presented in the beauty recognized him.
+I will give below the letter referred to by Maggie; also a verse which she said was written by Thomas Paine, on a slate, in manner as heretofore described widely from that in which the above letter was written, was given the following lines I ask myself, is this a dream Will it all vanish unto air?
+Is there a land of such supreme And perfect beauty anywhere Sweet vision" do not fade away.